ucdavisdatalab/workshop-projections/README.md

 TIP: Windows users, use \\ instead of \ or switch the direction of the slashes to /... it has to do with escape characters.

 ```
-setwd("C:\\Users\\mmtobias\\Documents\\Presentations\\Projections in R\\Data")
+setwd("C:\\Workshops\\Data")
 ```
+Replace C:\\Workshops\\Data with the path to the folder in which you saved your data.

 ## Read the data into our R session
-"ws" stands for "watershed"... "points" by itself is a command so we don't want confusion Our data is in geojson format so we need a command that reads that format Use the command ?geojson_read in your console to see the documentation for the geojson_read function the Raster package has commands to read in other file types like rasters but also vectors like shapefiles
+Because "points" by itself is a command so we don't want confusion, I've added "ws."
+(WS for watershed) to the front of my variables.

+Our data is in geojson format so we need a command that reads that format.
+Use the command ```?geojson_read``` in your console to see the documentation for the geojson_read function.

 ```
 ws.points<-geojson_read("WBDHU8_Points_SF.geojson", what="sp")
 ws.polygons<-geojson_read("WBDHU8_SF.geojson", what="sp")
 ```

-The streams data is a shapefile, so we'll load it with a different command
+The streams data is a shapefile, so we'll load it with a different command than we used for our points and polygons.
+The Raster package has commands to read in other file types like rasters but also vectors like shapefiles.

 ```
 ws.streams<-shapefile("flowlines.shp")
 ```

-Let's look at one of the files
+Let's look at one of the files:

 ```
 ws.polygons